krasio/power.vim/README.md

 # Power.Vim

-My new improved vim configuration
+My new and improved vim configuration.

 ## Installation